ThalesGroup/chaos-engine/docs/markdown/_Developer_Documentation/index.md

 ### Git

-Chaos Engine is managed in the Cloud Services Platform Team Gitlab.
+Chaos Engine is managed in the [Gemalto GitHub](https://github.com/gemalto/chaos-engine) repository.

 #### Protected Branches

 The **master** and **develop** branches should not have direct pushes.
-All work should be done in sub-branches and managed through Merge Requests.
-Merge requests should be reviewed by another person in the Chaos Engine team.
+All work should be done in sub-branches and managed through Pull Requests.
+Pull requests should be reviewed by a person in the Thales Chaos Engine team.

 ## IDE